t41372/Open-LLM-VTuber/README.md

 pip install py3-tts # if you want to use py3-tts as your text to speech backend, install py3-tts
 ~~~

 This project, by default, launches the audio interaction mode, meaning you can talk to the LLM by voice, and the LLM will talk back to you by voice as well.

-You need to set up your Azure API key.
+Edit the `conf.yaml` for configurations.
+You may want to set the speech recognition to faster-whisper, text to speech to pyttsx3, live2d to on, rag to off to achieve similar effect of the demo.

+If you want to use live2d, run `server.py` to launch the websocket communcation server and open the `index.html` in the `static` folder with your browser.

+Run `launch.py` with python.
+Some models will be downloaded in your first launch, so it may take a while.

+Also, the live2D models have to be fetched through internet, so you'll have to keep your internet connected before the `index.html` is fully loaded with your desired live2d model.

 ### Change Speech Recognition and Text to Speech provider
 Edit the STT_MODEL and TTS MODEL settings in the `conf.yaml` to change the provider.

-### Use your system Text-to-Speech Engine, offline
+### Use your system default Text-to-Speech Engine, offline
 Run the following command to install `py3-tts` package.
 ~~~sh
 pip install py3-tts